aws/aws-fpga/sdk/README.md

 **Note:** This SDK is for **deploying** AFIs, not building or registering them.
 For AFI development, see the [HDK](../hdk/README.md).

+## New to F2?
+Try the Interactive Workshop

+If you are getting started with F2, [The AWS F2 FPGA Workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/9391f9b2-8011-460c-ab4c-ac8ff1adcf03/en-US) provides a guided, hands-on companion to the CLI-driven Quick Start below.
+It walks engineers of all backgrounds through F2's architecture and the end-to-end flow of loading a design onto an FPGA and interacting with it - the same runtime tools this SDK documents.

 ## Quick Start

 The AWS FPGA SDK requires `gcc` to be installed on a Linux distribution AMI: `sudo {yum|apt-get} install gcc`